paoloEmilia/Simplexe/README.md

-# Simplexe
+# Simplex
-Simplexe.scala aims to solve the simplexe algorithm.
+ProcessSimplex.scala aims to solve the simplexe algorithm.

 The problem proposed must be PRIMAL because it is an objective function to maximize.